VirtualDataLab/sphinx/docs/chapter_phil/What is probability? Bayes contra Hume.rst

-Aside from (or maybe because of) his smart mind, Fisher was in a constant ad-hominem feud with his colleagues, especially Karl Pearson (1857-1936) – a fanatical eugenicist and name-giver of the Pearson correlation, his son Egon Pearson (1895-1980), a statistician, and his colleague Jerzy Neyman (1894-1981), a mathematician (`McGrayne, 2011`_).
+Aside from (or maybe because of) his smart mind, Fisher was in a constant ad-hominem feud with his colleagues, especially Karl Pearson (1857-1936) – a British mathematician and biostatistician and the name-giver of the Pearson correlation, his son Egon
+Pearson (1895-1980), a statistician, and his colleague Jerzy Neyman (1894-1981), a mathematician (`McGrayne, 2011`_).
 The last two developed the ideas of hypothesis testing and statistical inference (`Pearson & Neyman, 1928`_; `Neyman & Pearson 1933`_).
-Even though Pearson and Neyman had a heated and ongoing feud with Fisher, the three of them still became the ‘godfathers’ of the so called objective probability approach and with it the still most ubiquitous method in the social and behavioral sciences - null hypothesis significance testing (NHST; `Cumming et al., 2007`_, `Perezgonzalez, 2015`_).
+Even though Pearson and Neyman had a heated and ongoing feud with Fisher, the three of them still became the ‘godfathers’ of the so called *objective probability* approach and with it the still most ubiquitous method in the social and behavioral sciences - null hypothesis significance testing (NHST; `Cumming et al., 2007`_, `Perezgonzalez, 2015`_).
 Now that we have an idea on the who is who of probability, let´s go and have a